ufidon/comsec/labs/lab03/README.md

      - Right-click the department OU > **New** > **Group**.
      - Name the groups (e.g., `gCSChair`, `gCSFaculty`, `gCSStudents`).
    - Add users to the respective groups (e.g., add the `CS_Chair` to the `gCSChair` group, faculty to the `gCSFaculty` group, etc.).
+   - 🎏 Create the `role assignment matrix` of `RBAC (Role-Based Access Control)`
+     - Treat security groups as roles
    - 💻 all users for all groups for each department